yeoman/yeoman.io/app/misc/insight.md

 - number of downloads
   - Users install Yeoman from the command line (`$ curl -L get.yeoman.io | bash`).
 We record a "download" page view when the CLI is run for the first time.
 This is essentially equivalent to the # of installs.
 Users are unlikely to run the install command and never execute a yeoman task.
-  - *Note: Github does not provide a way to track # of .zip/.tar.gz downloads from the project page.*
+  - *Note: GitHub does not provide a way to track # of .zip/.tar.gz downloads from the project page.*
 - 7, 14, 30-day actives
 - How many people created a project in the last 30 days?
 - What commands/actions are most useful?
 Which are least popular?